Multi-agent race

 Conflict-aware routing

 Race doesn't just diff the two trees and call it a day.
-Each session's resume.json lists the files the agent believed it was touching, and Agent Relay only routes work that:
+Each session's saved turn state lists the files the agent believed it was touching.
+Relay uses that state when reviewing and merging race results:

-The result is a merge that reflects what each agent said it was doing, not whatever they actually wrote to disk in a moment of confusion.
+The result is a workflow that reflects what each agent said it was doing, not only whatever files it happened to write.

 Next